-Charles Y. Tanabe Executive Vice President and the General Counsel of Spinco.
-Age: [60] Executive Vice President and the General Counsel of Liberty Media since May 2007.
-Secretary of Liberty Media from May 2007 to December 2008 and a director from May 2007 to September 2011.
-Executive Vice President of Liberty Interactive since January 2007 and General Counsel of Liberty Interactive since 1999.
-A Senior Vice President of Liberty Interactive from January 1999 to December 2006, and the Secretary of Liberty Interactive from April 2001 to December 2007.
+Name Positions Richard Baer Senior Vice President and the General Counsel of Spinco.
+Age: [55] Senior Vice President and the General Counsel of Liberty Media beginning January 1, 2013.
+Executive Vice President and Chief Legal Officer of UnitedHealth Group Incorporated from May 2011 to December 2012.
+Executive Vice President and General Counsel of Qwest Communications International Inc. from December 2002 to April 2011 and Chief Administrative Officer from August 2008 to April 2011.
 Albert E. Rosenthaler A Senior Vice President of Spinco.
 Age: [53] A Senior Vice President of Liberty Media since May 2007.
 A Senior Vice President of Liberty Interactive since April 2002.
 Christopher W. Shean A Senior Vice President of Spinco.
 Age: [47] A Senior Vice President of Liberty Media since May 2007 and the Chief Financial Officer since November 2011.
 The Controller of Liberty Media from May 2007 to October 2011.
 A Senior Vice President of Liberty Interactive since January 2002 and the Chief Financial Officer since November 2011.
 The Controller of Liberty Interactive from October 2000 to October 2011 and a Vice President of Liberty Interactive from October 2000 to January 2002.